ThePiotrow/elearning-c-ez/Docker/10 - Advanced Docker Orchestration.md

 #
 ### **Question** : An organization writes software that processes oil well production.
 They create a container service that handles production data ingress.
 To handle increased ingress, the service scales out to multiple containers.
 Well sites send their ingress data to a common URL, where it is load balanced across the multiple containers.
+### Which aspect(s) of orchestration and cluster management does the scaling of containers represent?

 > `Orchestration`